Press Release: Covanta Shares New Jersey’s Commitment to Environmental Justice - Read More

 The pink and purple color comes from iodine, the same material used for cleaning or disinfecting cuts or for use in hospitals before surgeries.
 Iodine can also be present in waste from a wide variety of generators, anything from a commercial printer to a food manufacturer.
 When these materials are combusted, a portion of the iodine is emitted as a gas, which has a highly visible pink/purple color, even at low concentrations.

-While it may look alarming, the combustion of this material is not dangerous to people living or working in the environment.
+While it may look alarming, modeling done by a third-party environmental firm concluded that the combustion of this material was not dangerous to people living or working in the environment.
 When released into the air, iodine is an irritant at about 0.1 parts per million (ppm), and can have a detectable odor at about 0.9 ppm.
-The few purple plumes that have occurred at the Covanta Essex facility in Newark equate to a concentration of about 5 parts per billion at the ground, a small fraction (5%) of what it would take to be an irritant.
+The few purple plumes that have occurred at the Covanta Essex facility in Newark equate to a concentration of about 5 parts per billion (or 0.005 ppm) at the ground, a small fraction (5%) of what it would take to be an irritant.
 Maximum 1-hour ground level concentrations were estimated by applying dispersion modeling results from an independent consultant and were well below state and federal guidelines created for long term exposure.
+We are currently working with the New Jersey Department of Environmental Protection to review the analysis.

 First, we have taken extensive steps to prevent this material from being delivered to our facility, including: